AustralianCancerDataNetwork/auscatverse/components/Tabular Database/CatDB.md

 The environment variable "POSTGRES_USER_FILE" is used in conjunction with "POSTGRES_PASSWORD_FILE" to set a user and its password.
 This variable will create the specified user with superuser permission and a database with the same name.
 If it is not specified, then the default user `key_admin` and password `postgres` can be used.
 "POSTGRES_HOST" is the database host, "PGDATA" refers to the directory that contains postgres data write logs and "TZ" indicates the host machine's timezone.

-The Docker image `auscat/catdb_schema:mosaiq` is pulled from AusCAT DockerHub repository.

 ## Secrets

 ### Set superuser and password